gmalim/NBA_analysis/README_PlayerAwards.md

 ### 6. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
-- Regression metrics are calculated and listed for all models if the NBA MVP has been awarded for test year.
+- Regression metrics are calculated and listed for all models (if the NBA Player Award has been awarded for test year).
 - NBA player predictions for all models are listed.
-- The NBA MVP candidates are listed in order of the median predicted MVS rank over all models.
+- The NBA Player Award candidates are listed in order of the median predicted AVS rank over all selected models.

-## NBA MVP prediction 2018
+## NBA Player Awards predictions for 2018

-At the time of writing the NBA MVP for 2018 has not been awarded yet.
-The MVP candidate top-5, based on 2000-2018 data, in order of the median predicted MVS rank over all models:
+At the time of writing the NBA Player Awards for 2018 have not been awarded yet.
+The predicted NBA MVP, ROY and DPOY candidate Top-3s, based on 2000-2018 data, are listed below in order of the median predicted AVS rank over all selected models.

-1. ***James Harden*** (Median predicted MVS rank = 1, median predicted MVS = 0.784)
-2. ***LeBron James*** (Median predicted MVS rank = 2, median predicted MVS = 0.512)
-3. ***Kevin Durant*** (Median predicted MVS rank = 3, median predicted MVS = 0.284)
-4. ***Anthony Davis*** (Median predicted MVS rank = 4.5, median predicted MVS = 0.238)
-5. ***Russell Westbrook*** (Median predicted MVS rank = 5.5, median predicted MVS = 0.206)
+- #### NBA Most Valuable Player 2018:

+	1. *James Harden (HOU)*
+	2. *LeBron James (CLE)*
+	3. *Kevin Durant (GSW)*

+- #### NBA Rookie of the Year 2018:

+	1. *Ben Simmons (PHI)*
+	2. *Donovan Mitchell (UTA)*
+	3. *Lauri Markkanen (CHI)*

+- #### NBA Defensive Player of the Year 2018:

+	1. *Andre Drummond (DET):*
+	2. *Clint Capela (HOU):*
+	3. *Anthony Davis (NOP):*

 ## Discussion

 There are several caveats to the analysis:

-- The MVS absolute values predicted by the accepted models are not very accurate.
-This is due to the small sample size of players with MVP votes and the highly non-linear relationships between MVS and other features in the analysis.
-Therefore the predicted MVS rank instead of the absolute value is used as a measure for MVP candidateship.
+- The AVS absolute values predicted by the accepted models are not very accurate.
+This is due to the small sample size of players with MVP votes and the erratic relationship between AVS and other features in the analysis.
+Therefore the predicted AVS rank instead of the absolute value is used as a measure for award candidateship.